pablodecm/paper-inferno/paper/paper.md

 discovery of the Higgs boson.
-In this case, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data are acquired by complex detectors around the collision of energetic protons.
+In this case, the ultimate aim is to extract information about Nature from the large amounts of high-dimensional data acquired by complex detectors around the collision of energetic protons.
 Accurate data modelling is only available via stochastic simulation of the underlying physical processes, particle interactions and detector